-cname Name servers that are skipped for being a CNAME rather than A/AAAA records.
+cname Nameservers that are skipped due to them being a CNAME rather than A / AAAA records.

 config Configuration file parsing and processing.

 database Messages relating to the databases used internally by the name server to store zone and cache data.